jaredmoo/azure-rest-api-specs/specification/sql/resource-manager/readme.md

 - Microsoft.Sql/2015-05-01-preview/serverKeys.json
 - Microsoft.Sql/2015-05-01-preview/servers.json
 - Microsoft.Sql/2015-05-01-preview/virtualNetworkRules.json

+# Needed when there is more than one input file
+override-info:
+  title: SqlManagementClient
 ```

 ### Tag: package-2014-04

 These settings apply only when `--tag=package-2014-04` is specified on the command line.